By accessing or using the operator's website and/or services, users understand and agree to the Terms & Conditions

-A newly on-boarded MC is required to submit supporting documentation to verify that MC operates a legitimate business.
-Steps involved in such verification shall include, but not be limited to, providing MC Company’s legal name, logo, website, phone number, address, taxpayer identification number, User´s details, e-mail address, date of birth, social security number, government identification number, photo of ultimate economic beneficiary, declaration on the origin of funds, and information regarding the bank relationship, and a designation of whether MC has a retail location or online presence only, a designation of business type, and a designation of business category.
-Until completion of such verification procedures, a newly boarded MC cannot accept payments from P, and cannot transact with the Operator.
+A newly on-boarded C is required to submit supporting documentation to verify that C operates a legitimate business.
+Steps involved in such verification shall include, but not be limited to, providing C Company’s legal name, website, phone number, address, taxpayer identification number, User’s details, e-mail address, date of birth, social security number, government identification number, details of ultimate economic beneficiary, declaration on the origin of funds, and information regarding the bank relationship, and a designation of whether C has a retail location and/or online presence, a designation of business type, and a designation of business category.
+Furthermore, AML/KYC-compliance checks include verifying an RMA and conducting an online identification or video identification.
+Until completion of such verification procedures, a newly boarded C cannot transact with the Operator.

 4.2 Due Diligence

 The Operator applies global due diligence standards on CP.
-As part of the merchant onboarding procedure, the beneficial owners (Know-Your-Customer rules, KYC) of MC are identified accordingly.
-If thresholds are passed, the Operator requests Form A (Statement of the Economic Beneficiary) and Form A1 (Declaration on the Origin of Funds) from Users.
+As part of the on-boarding procedure, the beneficial owners (Know-Your-Customer rules, KYC) of C are identified accordingly.
+If thresholds are passed, the Operator requests Form A, K, S or T (Statement of the Economic Beneficiary) and Form “Declaration on the Origin of Funds” from Users.
 Thresholds required by law are set automatically depending on the account type conditional to the purpose of transactions (payment for goods and services or money transmitting).

 4.3 Data Integrity

 Authorized User assures that the Operator is informed with correct and full data, and must immediately inform the Operator about changes and confirm data updates with the Operator promptly.
-This pertains to the following details: all due diligence related information given during the merchant onboarding process, and all relevant data about retail customers of MC.
+This pertains to the following details: all due diligence related information given during the on-boarding process, and all relevant data about retail customers of C.

-In establishing MC’s cashier page and uploading or adding any text, photo, or other material, Authorized User agrees that MC will not (a) post misleading materials or misappropriate the identity of another person or entity, (b) post any copyrighted material which MC is not authorized to post, or (c) post any profane, unlawful, or offensive materials.
-The Operator, at its sole discretion, may disable MC’s cashier page and take other action in accordance with these T&Cs if the Operator believes MC is in violation of the foregoing or is abusing this service.
+In establishing C’s cashier page and uploading or adding any text, photo, or other material, Authorized User agrees that he/she will not (a) post misleading materials or misappropriate the identity of another person or entity, (b) post any copyrighted material which User is not authorized to post, or (c) post any profane, unlawful, or offensive materials.
+The Operator, at its sole discretion, may disable User’s cashier page and take other action in accordance with these T&Cs if the Operator believes User is in violation of the foregoing or is abusing this service.